osgeouk/website/index.md

 layout: default
 ---

+### UK Code Sprint

+We will be running a UK code sprint this summer currently pencilled in for Tuesday 30th July 2024, at the Weymouth Pavilion, Dorset, UK.

+We are making a special effort to ensure that this event is going to be fun as well as useful and informative so we have deliberately picked a beautiful venue with view over Weymouth beach in the summer so that people can enjoy amazing Dorset coastline as they code.
+We also hope this will make it more accessible to those attending a university.

+Check out the [page](code-sprint-2024.html) for more details, and if you are interested please let us know on this [form](https://docs.google.com/forms/d/e/1FAIpQLSc5lENX6KpoRwv3sYrSYDVQCr-ruCSPHvhMJ8ChSApdiQ-CmA/viewform).

 ### GoFundGeo & AGM 2023

 OSGeo:UK AGM took place on Mon 20th Nov 2023 and the [minutes](https://uk.osgeo.org/agm/agm2023minutes.html) are now available.